MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 ChatGPT's mobile and desktop apps feature an Audio Wave button that enables voice mode.
 This converts your speech into tokens for the LLM, which then generates a response that's read aloud to you.

 > [!NOTE]
 > ChatGPT can truly natively handle audio input through mapping of the audio spectrum to tokens, and audio output through text-to-speech.
 This is a very powerful feature, as it allows for a much more natural interaction with the LLM.
-And, advanced voice mode is available to ChatGPT Free users as well.
+And, advanced voice mode is available to ChatGPT free-tier users as well.
 Note that Grok also offers true voice mode, but this is exclusive to the app.

 ### Podcast Generation

-We already briefly discussed [Google's NotebookLM](https://notebooklm.google.com) for its ability to take in multiple files for you to converse about with the LLM.
+We already, briefly, discussed [Google's NotebookLM](https://notebooklm.google.com) for its ability to take in multiple files for you to converse about with the LLM.
 NotebookLM also has a feature to generate custom, on-demand podcasts based on the documents you provide.

 <center>
     <img src="./img/NotebookLM_Podcast.png" style="width: 100%; height: auto;" />
 </center>

-Andrej actually used this tool to create the [Histories of Mysteries](https://open.spotify.com/show/3K4LRyMCP44kBbiOziwJjb) series.
+Andrej actually used this tool to create the [Histories of Mysteries](https://open.spotify.com/show/3K4LRyMCP44kBbiOziwJjb) podcast series.

 ## Images

 Just like we handled audio, LLMs can also process images by having them converted to token sequences.

 > [!NOTE]
-> When adding images for the LLM to interpret, it is a good practice to **have the model describe the image contents back to you, to assure that the image was correctly read in.** Only then should you go on and ask questions.
+> When adding images for the LLM to interpret, it is a good practice to **have the model describe the image contents back to you, to assure that the image was correctly read in and interpreted.** Only then should you go on and ask questions.

-We can also generate images with LLMs, although this is rather done through tool use by which for example OpenAI's ChatGPT invokes the image generation model [OpenAI DALL-E](https://openai.com/index/dall-e-3).
+We can also generate images with LLMs, although this is rather done through tool use, where for example OpenAI's ChatGPT invokes the image generation model [OpenAI DALL-E](https://openai.com/index/dall-e-3).

 ## Video

 Video processing works with ChatGPT's Advanced Voice Mode on mobile.
-The app sends both camera feed and voice input to a multimodal LLM, which can describe what it sees in the video frames.
-This capability is particularly valuable for visually impaired users.
+The app sends both camera feed and voice input to ChatGPT, which tokenizes the video input and enables an LLM to describe what can be seen in the video frames.
+This capability is particularly valuable for e.g. visually impaired users.

 <center>
     <img src="./img/ChatGPT_Audio_Video.png" style="width: 800px; height: auto;" />